 …though, you’ll probably want to skip this place if you’re not that keen!

 After many years, they’ve no been opened to the public again.
-Expect tales of haunting, plagues and the fait of the residents!
-It’s one of the city’s most eerie places!
+Expect tales of haunting, plagues and the fate of the residents.

 The Royal Observatory suffers from the fact that it sits atop Blackford Hill and is located on the south side of Edinburgh (a little hidden from the main sites of the city).